 Gourds require a long, warm growing season.
 In Zones 4 and below, consider starting seeds indoors several weeks before the last frost to get an early start on the season.
 Sow seeds in individual pots filled with potting mix.
 Sow seeds 1 inch deep—2 seeds per pot.
 Keep pots warm and moist and provide a strong light source.
 When seedlings are well-established and outside temperatures are above 50°F, acclimate plants to outdoor conditions.
 Snip the stem of the smallest plant so there is one plant per pot.

 In areas with a long growing season, plant gourds directly in the garden.
 Plant seeds after night temperatures are regularly above 50°F. In full sun, sow seeds 1 inch deep and 6 inches apart in rows 4 feet apart.
 Thin seedlings to a final spacing of 1 foot apart.

-Harvest ornamental and hard-shell gourds when vines begin to dry and the shell has hardened, leaving 1 to 2 inches of stem attached.
-Wash dirt off the fruit surface, then cure the shell by storing in a warm, dry location for one to two weeks.
-Continue curing the gourds until the interior dries also.
+Harvest ornamental and hard-shell gourds when vines begin to dry and the shells have hardened, leaving 1 to 2 inches of stem attached.
+Wash any dirt off the surface, then cure the shells by storing gourds in a warm, dry location for one to two weeks.
+Continue curing the gourds until the interior dries, too.
 This will take several weeks for ornamental gourds and up to six months for hard-shell gourds.
 Discard any that begin to mold or rot.
-Harvest luffa gourds when the fruit is lightweight and seeds rattle inside.
-After drying cut off the stem end and shake out the seeds.
-Remove the skin, and bleach the spongy flesh in a solution of one part bleach to nine parts water.
-Rinse and dry before using as a sponge.
+Get creative with the rest in your fall decor.